mozilla-l10n/localizer-documentation/src/tools/pretranslation.md

 ### Criteria for a new project

 * Less than 400 missing strings, except for projects or locales where existing pretranslation statistics provide high confidence.
-* Average review time for pretranslations in existing projects is faster than 3 weeks.
+* Average review time for pretranslations in existing projects is less than 3 weeks.

 ### Criteria for disabling pretranslation

 * Approval rate drops below 40%.
-* Average review time for pretranslations is slower than 6 weeks.
+* Average review time for pretranslations is longer than 6 weeks.

 Note that disabling a project would always involve a conversation with reviewers for the locale.